 Like any other Pollyanna, I assume that everybody I meet is a very nice person.
 If they later prove not to be, I am shocked and disappointed.

-It took me a long time to accept that real life is not like those old Western movies, where they bad guys always wore black and the good guys always wore white, so that their character was immediately recognizable.
+It took me a long time to accept that real life is not like those old Western movies, where the bad guys always wore black and the good guys always wore white so that their character was immediately recognizable.

 In his book, “It Was On Fire When I Lay Down On it,” Robert Fulghum wrote, “The line between good and evil, hope and despair, does not divide the world between ‘us’ and ‘them.’
 It runs down the middle of every one of us.”